pilotmoon/backend/README.md

 - Sign and store extensions
 - Synchronise extensions and settings

-Rolo is named after a brand of chocolate-covered caramels.

 ## Components

-There are two components, running as separate apps:
+There are two server components, running as separate apps:

-- `src/api/`: Rolo, the main API server.
+- `src/api/`: **Rolo**, the main API server.
-- `src/webhooks/`: Twix, a companion server that acts as an adapter interface for external services.
+- `src/webhooks/`: **Twix**, a companion server that acts as an adapter interface for external services.

 ## Infrastructure

-The apps are designed to be deployed the DigitalOcean App Platform under Node 16.x, fronted by a reverse proxy (with rate-limiting) for access via a public domain name.
+The components are deployed on DigitalOcean App Platform under Node 16.x, fronted by an nginx reverse proxy.